 Age International Units (IU) Per day 19-70 600 71+ 800

 Although very less amount of vitamin D is available from food, yet some sources of vitamin D are cooked salmon, milk and egg yolk.

-Conclusion: Osteoporosis is a measure problem among women these days, however if they take proper care of themselves they can surely prevent the consequences and pains one has to face during osteoporotic fractures.
+Osteoporosis is a major problem among women these days, however, if they take proper care of themselves, they can surely prevent the consequences and pains one has to face during osteoporotic fractures.
 We should not be ignorant about our bone health and should take appropriate steps to improve our health before it’s too late.